 Asphalt shingles are also a good choice for both warm and cold weather as it does have a well-rounded design.
 However, this type of roofing material is susceptible to high winds of more than 120 miles an hour.

 Ultimately, the decision on whether you’re going to buy either metal roofing or asphalt roofing will depend on these conditions and the cost.
 When you’re on a budget, shingles tend to be the most cost-effective material that you can find in the market.
-If you’re going to invest on the long-term health of your roof, then installing a metal roof is the best way on prolonging the life expectancy of your roofing Ball Ground GA.
+If you’re going to invest on the long-term health of your roof, then installing a metal roof is the best way on prolonging the life expectancy of your roof.